sesh/django-tdd/workshop/0002_TimeAPI_Kata.md

             self.assertEqual(parsed_time, expected_datetime)
 ```

 Cool.
 Run the tests one last time to make sure that they're still being discovered.
-5 tests passing?
+All tests passing?
 Time for a celebratory coffee ☕️

+So, that's how I did it.
+In the next step you'll face your first challenge: write the same view by writing the tests first and seeing them fail.